-This Privacy Disclosure covers VMware's unified endpoint management software, Workspace ONE® Unified Endpoint Management™ (UEM), VMware Workspace ONE® Access™, VMware Workspace ONE® Intelligence™ as well as the additional VMware Workspace ONE components described below (collectively, the “Software”).
-The purpose of this Privacy Disclosure is to inform customers who purchase the Software to perform unified endpoint management ("Customers”) and those individuals whose devices are being managed by the Software (“Users”) regarding the types of information collected by the Software about Users and their devices.
+This Privacy Disclosure covers VMware Workspace ONE® Unified Endpoint Management™ (UEM), VMware Workspace ONE® Access™, VMware Workspace ONE® Intelligence™ as well as the additional VMware Workspace ONE components described below (collectively, the “Software”).
+The purpose of this Privacy Disclosure is to inform customers who purchase the Software (“Customers”) and those individuals whose devices are being managed by the Software (“Users”) regarding the types of information collected by the Software about Users and their devices.

 This Privacy Disclosure may be updated from time to time as new features and functionality are added.
 We encourage Customers and Users to periodically review this page.
 VMware is constantly updating and improving the Software to include new features and functionality.
 It is the responsibility of the Customer to ensure it uses the Software in accordance with its internal policies and legal requirements, including providing any required notice to Users and obtaining any required consents.

 The Console provides Customers with controls to assist them in complying with their legal obligations and internal compliance programs and requirements.
-The specific features available to a Customer or a Customer’s Users will depend on the specific version/bundle purchased, how the Customer configures the Software, and which devices/platforms (i.e., iOS, Android, Windows, etc.) and mobile applications are used by the Users.
+The specific features available to a Customer or a Customer’s Users will depend on the specific version/bundle purchased, how the Customer configures UEM, and which devices/platforms (i.e., iOS, Android, Windows, etc.) and mobile applications are used by the Users.
 For example, the Customer can set password complexity, password expiration, and the timing for screen lockouts through the Console for the User’s device.
 Customer can also choose to enable different settings for corporate-owned devices and User-owned devices.
 Some of the other options available to Customers are outlined below:

 Identity and Authentication Information

-The Software also may collect user and device data in connection with the following:
+UEM also may collect user and device data in connection with the following:

 File Manager Access: File manager access is functionality that allows read only access to a device’s internal and external storage.
-Certain mobile applications (such as Workspace ONE Content™, formerly known as Content Locker) may request file manager access from a User so that data may be synced between the User’s device and the Customer’s systems, files could be attached to emails that the User wants to send, etc. When enabled, the Software may collect the contents of the device storage, including the SD card and locally stored files.
+Certain mobile applications (such as Workspace ONE® Content, formerly known as VMware Content Locker) may request file manager access from a User so that data may be synced between the User’s device and the Customer’s systems, files could be attached to emails that the User wants to send, etc. When enabled, UEM may collect the contents of the device storage, including the SD card and locally stored files.
 Depending on how the Customer has configured UEM, certain applications like Workspace ONE Assist may have read and write access to the device file system based on the platform type and the permissions granted by the User.

-Data via Remote Access: The Customer can use the Software to establish remote control access, which allows a Customer’s IT administrators to assist in troubleshooting a User’s device issue by remotely taking control of the device.
+Data via Remote Access: The Customer can use UEM to establish remote control access, which allows a Customer’s IT administrators to assist in troubleshooting a User’s device issue by remotely taking control of the device.
 A remote-control application must be installed on the device and, depending on platform and configuration, remote control may need to be approved by the User at the time when remote control is to be taken.
 This functionality enables the Customer to remotely access or control the device, including the use of remote locks, screen capture, remote device reboots or remote restart (for the device or applications).

-The Software allows for two different types of device wiping:
+UEM allows for two different types of device wiping:

 The Customer’s IT administrator may select which device wiping feature is enabled and can perform these wipes from the Console, either manually or via an automated compliance action.
 The ability to perform a Full Device Wipe for a device cannot be turned on for a particular device after enrollment, meaning if the setting is off when the User enrolls the device, the Customer cannot perform a Full Device Wipe on a User’s device even if the Customer enables the Full Device Wipe setting in the Console.
 Depending on the Customer’s configuration, Users may be able to choose to perform an Enterprise Wipe on their devices from the self-service portal.